ULBS/code4ulbs-starter/ENVIRONMENT.md

 | `staging-app19.ulbsibiu.ro` | `172.17.102.59:3019` | |
 | `staging-app20.ulbsibiu.ro` | `172.17.102.59:3020` | ULBS Backstage |

+On staging.ulbsibiu.ro we have Coolify running.
+Coolify manages all other staged apps.
+In order for the app to be accessible, configure it to listen to the specified port (e.g. `staging-app07` should listen on port `3007`)

 ## System Setup

 ### User Management